 Need advice about implementing new security technology?
 Visit Point FWD’s booth (Z3.6160) to learn how the company can help airports make data-substantiated decisions for the implementation of state-of-the-art security checkpoint equipment such as EDS CB and security scanners.
 The company helps airports make well-balanced, strategic considerations for planned installations by using thorough knowledge of the integrated security checkpoint process and available off-the-shelf products.

-Over 350 exhibitors will display their most recent products and innovations at Passenger Terminal EXPO 2020 in Paris, France in six weeks’ time.
+Over 350 exhibitors will display their most recent products and innovations at Passenger Terminal EXPO 2020 in Paris, France in June.
 The show is the A-Z of the industry; to keep track of all the latest advances in ‘avsec’ tech, there’s only one place to be – if you haven’t already, register for your free FastTrack entry code, now!